 Users loved the success artifact and started sharing it with their supporters and so we built a feature that would auto-generate and send the artifact out after every campaign.

 For users who needed more robust metrics, I revamped our campaign stats page to give campaign organizers more insight into how their campaign played out.
+I used Chartjs and d3 for the front, made some new Postgres tables with fancy queries to better handle all this new data, and sat it all on Rails with some clever async loading work.

 I added a map that captured new insights on where the campaign was most popular.